glassroom/sata_attention/README.md

 \end{aligned}
 $$

 Previous efforts to approximate attention via Taylor expansion have stopped at the quadratic term (_i.e._, second order) due to the perceived complexity of evaluating all necessary polynomial interactions for higher-degree terms.
 As we show in our paper, each term in the Taylor expansion decomposes into an expression over symmetric chains of tensor products.
-For example, $(q^\top k)^3$ decomposes as follows:
+For example, $(q^\top k)^3$ decomposes as:

 $$
 \begin{aligned}